-It's been a couple of years since many of us said goodbye to our offices and started working from home, and for a lot of us, this was our first experience working remotely, so it took some time to get used to this new normal.
+It's been a couple of years since many of us said goodbye to our offices and started working from home.
+For many of us, this was our first experience working remotely, so it took some time to get used to this new normal.

-During this time, Zoom has become more than a descriptive word, it has become integral to the way we work and stay connected.
-We are, of course, referring to Zoom, the video communication software—at some point or another, we have used Zoom to host or join a meeting with a colleague, client, friend, or family member.
+During this time, Zoom has become more than a descriptive word; it has become integral to how we work and stay connected.
+Of course, we are referring to Zoom, the video communication software—at some point or another, we have used Zoom to host or join a meeting with a colleague, client, friend, or family member.

 Thanks to the pandemic, Zoom added more users in the first quarter of 2020 than they did during the whole of 2019.
 Zoom took off over other platforms like Microsoft Teams and Google Meet due to its easy setup, useability, and free meetings for up to 100 people.
 However, its rapid and unexpected growth led to an increased focus on the company’s security practices and privacy promises.
 So, one year on, is Zoom safe to use?
 Read on to find out.